-Artist: Raphael (Raffaello Sanzio or Santi) (Italian, Marchigian, 14831520)
+Artist: Raphael (Raffaello Sanzio or Santi) (Italian, Urbino 1483–1520 Rome)

-Red chalk; 8 5/8 x 6 9/16 in.
-(21.9 x 16.7 cm)
+Dimensions: Sheet: 8 5/8 x 6 9/16 in.
+(22 x 16.7 cm)

 Credit Line: Purchase, Florence B. Selden Bequest, 1997

 The medium of chalk, which enables a soft blending of the individual strokes by rubbing with the fingers or a cloth to achieve delicately uniform shadows, was uniquely suited to Raphael's explorations of tone.
 Here, the artist gives a breathtaking rendition of the infant's dimpled flesh.
-The Metropolitan Museum study was preparatory for a composition of the Holy Family with the Infant Saint John, known from two painted versions largely executed by workshop assistants (Vienna, Kunsthistorisches Museum; Rome, Galleria Borghese).
+The Metropolitan Museum study was preparatory for a composition of the Holy Family with the Infant Saint John, known from two painted versions largely executed by Raphael's close assistants (Vienna, Kunsthistorisches Museum; Rome, Galleria Borghese).
 In this study, one of Raphael's main concerns was to explore the naturalistic movement of the Christ Child's pose.
 In the final paintings, Christ provides the compositional link among the holy figures, for he stands on his mother's lap and reaches to the boy Saint John the Baptist, who is meant to be kneeling on the left.